Wattenberger/octicons/README.md

 context={{"repo":"octicons","owner":"Wattenberger","path":"icons","sha":"HEAD","file":"README.md"}}
 height={581}
 />
+Learn how to properly use them with our Guidelines in the `/docs` folder.

 ## Libraries

 This repository contains several **libraries**.
 Each of them is in the `lib/` folder and gives access to Octicons on a different platform/language.
+Read more on how to use them in the `/docs` folder.

 ### JavaScript